-4.9 IN FORMATION GIVEN TO A PATIENT
+4.8 IN FORMATION GIVEN TO A PATIENT

 There are differing views held throughout the English speaking world on what constitutes the answer to the question "What does the patient need to know?"
-In the UK, the best known interpretation of the law on the subject was, until recently, found in the case of $Sidaway^8$.
+In England and Wales, the best known interpretation of English law on the subject is to be found in the case of Sidaway19.
 In this case, five Law Lords had to decide whether or not Mrs Sidaway had the prognosis and the sequelae of a difficult operation on her back properly explained to her prior to the operation.
 She had suffered permanent nerve damage as a result of the operation.